 "No," replied the Lord Buddha.

 With a tremor, the Lord Buddha and the deva Sakha had returned to the shade of the bodhi tree in Jeta's Grove.
-The deva, with a warm heart, turned to the the Blessed One to ask him what he thought of his teachings and discourses, and how they had spread far and wide.
+With a warm heart Sakha turned to the Blessed One to ask him what he thought of his teachings and discourses, and how they had spread far and wide.

 "I am pleased, Sakha, king of devas," said the Buddha.